(As of 31st March, 2022)

 ① Establishing Risks

-The risks that can potentially arise in the course of NRI’s business operations are classified into 13 categories, with additional risk items set for each risk category.
+The risks that can potentially arise during NRI’s business operations are classified into 13 categories, with additional risk items set for each risk category.
 These risk items are periodically evaluated by our representative departments for monitoring risks, which review the risk items as well as their level of importance and impact.

 Among the 13 risk categories, those which are recognized as having particularly high levels of importance each fiscal year are selected at the Integrated Risk Management Committee as “priority risk management themes”.
-The priority risk management themes for the term ending March 2021 are as follows.
+The priority risk management themes for the term ending March 2022are as follows.

 - Continue proper management of quality risks for our live systems